FAQ: Above us only drones? Expanding drone use in the UK: safety, privacy and security concerns

 DAA systems are intended to provide a technological solution to this problem.
 They are a critical safety feature for drones flying in shared airspace, including international airspace, and their effectiveness and reliability are key concerns to airspace regulators.

 This beginner’s guide provides an overview of the key technical and regulatory issues involved in DAA.
-Download below:
+Download the guide below: